 In early 2015 David and Laura Hertz met Richard Groden, the inventor of Skywater technology and the president of Island Sky Corporation.
 Groden, based in Davie, Florida, has been selling Skywater machines to happy customers for over 10 years, but hadn't fully expanded to the West Coast yet.
 The great minds collided, and together they realized what an incredible opportunity it would be to bring this technology to the drought suffered California.
-Now, only a bit over a year after launching Skysource, the dynamic husband-wife duo has brought several machines to clients in California, from Big Sur to Malibu, Catalina and beyond.
+Now, couple years after launching Skysource, the dynamic husband-wife duo has brought several machines to clients in California, from Big Sur to Malibu, Catalina and beyond.

 The Hertz's, both lifelong surfers, sailors and environmentalist, are determined to change the relationship we have with water.
-Skysource has partnered with Go Campaign with their Go Water initiative to make fresh, clean water more easily accessible to youth and communities in even the most rural and under-resourced areas.
+Skysource has partnered with Go Campaign with their Go Water initiative to make fresh, clean water more easily accessible to communities in the most rural and under-resourced areas.

 Together, we can make a difference.